Quantum graphs and spin models: Introduction

 With the exception of the pentagon—which admits no deformation—all these graphs are realized as Cayley graphs (c.f. \cite{Heinze2001, MR1975767} and \cite[Lemma 16.3]{MR347649}) over groups admitting subgroups of \emph{central type}.
 This observation together with tools arising from quantum information \cite{MR3907958}, and Theorem \ref{thmalpha:QuInvariants} which we shall explain below, afford us to deform their classical analogues into \emph{new} quantum graphs.
-That is, none of the $\cG_q$ are \emph{classically isomorphic} to their corresponding $\cG.$ This is a crucial point as all the classical graphs in Theorem \ref{thmalpha:qDeformations} are uniquely determined by the regularity parameters, which are invariants under quantum isomorphisms, as stated in Theorem \ref{thmalpha:QuInvariants}.
-We shall in fact establish that our newly built quantum graphs do define \emph{quantum spin models} for the Kauffman polynomial in way we shall make rather explicit.
-In doing so, we address in the positive {\bf a question of Noah Snyder} asking whether there are (quantum) graphs with the same quantum automorphism group as $HS$.
+That is, none of the $\cG_q$ are \emph{classically isomorphic} to their corresponding $\cG.$ This is a crucial point as all the classical graphs in Theorem \ref{thmalpha:qDeformations} are uniquely determined by their regularity parameters, which are invariants under quantum isomorphisms, as stated in Theorem \ref{thmalpha:QuInvariants}.
+We shall in fact establish that our newly built quantum graphs do define \emph{quantum spin models} for the Kauffman polynomial in way we shall make rather explicit in Section \ref{sec:QuSpinModels}.

 The deformation method that we use from \cite{MR3907958}—herein referred to as \emph{bubbling}—applies to general finite quantum graphs and is realized entirely using finite-dimensional Hilbert spaces.
 Noteworthy, it is not known if other results involving quantum isomorphisms obtained from combinatorial tools such as \cite{MR4232075}, and \cite{MR4658469, MR4855314} can be implemented using finite-dimensional resources.
 In the context of non-local games, it is therefore plausible that the quantum isomorphisms from Theorem \ref{thmalpha:qDeformations} are implementable in a lab with finite resources, and so $HS$ can be realized in a rather \emph{tame} way.
-In fact, that $\cG_q\cong_q\ \cG$ implies the Linking Algebra between their quantum automorphism groups is nonzero, and this quantum isomorphism gives a finite-dimensional representation of this $*$-algebra \cite{MR4091496}.
+In fact, that $\cG_q\cong_q\ \cG$ implies the \emph{Linking Algebra} between their quantum automorphism groups is nonzero, as this quantum isomorphism gives a finite-dimensional representation of this $*$-algebra \cite{MR4091496}.
+In turn, addressing in the positive {\bf a question of Noah Snyder} asking whether there are (quantum) graphs with the same quantum automorphism group as $HS$.